 Toon Boom Animate Pro

-As the name suggests this is the super-high end professional version of the Animate software mentioned above.
+As the name suggests Animate Pro is the super-high end professional version of the Animate software mentioned above.
 It does all that Animate can do as well as a number of other effects, more powerful cameras, compositing tools, as well as cinema size output, and 3D stereoscopic capabilities.